 October 1, 2013—Today, the Therapeutics Goods Administration (TGA) published their assessment of the Australian Orthopaedic Association’s National Joint Replacement Registry (AOANJRR) report.

-This data will be extremely important to orthopedic companies as a recent source of post-market surveillance for their products and competitors, and development of Post-Market Clinical Follow-up (PMCF) study protocols.
+This data will be fundamental to orthopedic companies as a recent source of post-market surveillance for their products and competitors and the development of Post-Market Clinical Follow-up (PMCF) study protocols.

 You can download the most recent annual report, and the thirteen supplemental reports, from the following website: (http://bit.ly/AOA2013Reports).
 As you can see from the list below, this release is more extensive than previous annual reports that did not include the supplementary reports.
 This should be especially important for spinal companies that will be reclassifying (http://bit.ly/gapanalysiscmda) their CE Marked products from Class IIb to Class III and submitting a Design Dossier in 2014/2015.